camptocamp/c2cgeoportal/doc/integrator/checker.rst

 ``fulltextsearch``
 ~~~~~~~~~~~~~~~~~~

-Check that the FullText-search service return an element.
+Check that the Full-text search service return an element.

 Use the ``search`` from configuration as text to search.